-Our research comprises various perspectives, methodologies and theoretical frameworks, but at its core is a shared interest in interdisciplinary explorations of cultural identity and cultural memory.
+Our research at CIMS comprises various perspectives, methodologies and theoretical frameworks underpinned by a shared interest in interdisciplinary explorations of cultural identity and cultural memory.
 The Institute seeks to bring together different approaches in an innovative way and to engage with both the academic community and the wider public.

 We wish to:

 - meet researchers from across the University with an interest in the topics of Cultural Identity and Cultural Memory